github/archive-program/GUIDE.md

 The process of taking a single, simple source code file and converting it into electrical impulses within a computer is extremely complex.
 We deal with this complexity using layers of abstraction.
 An abstraction known as an instruction set allows the machine code output from a single compiler to be used on many different kinds of computers.
 An author of source code does not usually need to know or care what kind of computer, or even what instruction set, will be used to run that code; this is abstracted out by the compiler.

 Modern software is, in turn, much more complex than a single author working on a single program for a single computer.
-It consists of many authors working on many files within a single project, simultaneously.
+It consists of many authors working on many files within a single project, simultaneously, often using multiple programming languages.
 Furthermore, every project depends on other, separate, self-contained projects as tools and/or components, while these projects are themselves actively being worked on, and are in turn dependent on yet other projects.
 Making all these moving parts work together elegantly and efficiently is the challenge of modern software development.

 When multiple source code authors, also known as software developers, work on a single project, each has their own computer, and a copy of the entire project on their computer.
 If they each make changes, then each has a different version of the same project.
 The process of reconciling multiple versions of a project is known as version control.
 It is managed by version control software; in this archive, by software called Git, after which GitHub itself is named.
 Every repository in this archive is a Git repository.